MinnakantiSrinivas/New-York-Airbnb-Price-Prediction-/README.md

 After Inputing fields like neighborhood, room type, property type,Accomodates number of beds, and bathrooms click on Predict Price.

 Visualization of price predictions across different boroughs will be displayed.

+Here's the link to the final application: https://srinivasminnakanti.shinyapps.io/airbnb/